How to Find a Summer Camp Job

 - Define the types of camps you would like to target including overnight or day, special needs or special focus like environmental, adventure, art, music, sports, academic, etc.

-- For psychology, social work, education or health-related majors consider working at a camp for those with special needs like weight loss, asthma, learning disabilities, cancer or emotional challenges.
+- Some camps are specialized.
+For psychology, social work, education or health-related majors consider working at a camp for those with special needs like weight loss, asthma, learning disabilities, cancer or emotional challenges.

 - Search a variety of websites which list summer camp jobs like CampJobs, CampChannel, CampPage, and CampDepot.
 Also, review some of the summer jobs sites like Cool Works for interesting listings.